Showing 399 items

 Photograph, D. Bennett, 1905 (Exact)

 ...
-Stephens Rectory, Rutherglen, black & white, cardboard, unframed... stone at St Stephens Rectory, Rutherglen, black & white ...On note in photograph file: Laying the Foundation Stone of St Stephen's Rectory, High St, Rutherglen.
+Stephens Rectory, Rutherglen, black & white, cardboard, unframed... of the foundation stone at St Stephens Rectory, Rutherglen, black & white ...On note in photograph file: Laying the Foundation Stone of St Stephen's Rectory, High St, Rutherglen.
 "The foundation stone was laid on Wednesday, 21st June, 1905, before a large number of parishioners and visitors by Mrs T H Armstrong, wife of the Bishop of Wangaratta; Royston Ready presenting Mrs Armstrong with a silver trowel as a momento of the occasion."
 From - The Parish of St Stephen, Rutherglen 1863-1963.
 The Rector at this time was Rev A J E Harris-Rivett.
 St Stephens Rectory, High Street, Rutherglen.
 Mrs Armstrong, wife of the first Bishop laid the stone.
 Information from Father Angus Cooper - 1987Photograph of the laying of the foundation stone at St Stephens Rectory, Rutherglen, black & white, cardboard, unframed"D. Bennett, Platino Bromo, Rutherglen" On back of photo: "Laying of foundation stone of rectory of St Stephens Rutherglen"anglican church, st stephens church, royston ready, t h armstrong -

 Whitehorse Historical Society Inc.